rajaru/gcron/README.md

 Cron like scheduler for Node, with one (minor?) difference.
 When used with steps that do not properly divide 60 (or 12 for months), Cron rounds off the values to 0 when it exceeds that current limit.
 This library, on the other hand, will continue stepping through original values.
+For example,
-For example, */7 * * * * will start from current minute and keep adding 7, wrapping arround to next minute, continuing with what is left from previous minute.
+*/7 * * * * will start from current minute and keep adding 7, wrapping around
+to next minute, continuing with what is left from previous minute.
 This is useful when repeated alarms are set.

 One exception to the above is when you use multiple repeats or list/ranges for higher units (in that case lower units are reset to their start values).

+Repeat steps are supported, as long as they are within the unit's boundaries
+Ex: */7 * * * *
+Callback is called at 7,14,21 etc minutes of every hour

+Lists are supported where a comma separated ordered numbers can be provided as possible values for any units
+Ex: 1,7,9 * * * *
+Callback is called at 1,7 and 9th minute of every hour

+Ranges are supported where initial number (positive integer) and final number are provided, separated by '-'
+Ex: 4-10 * * * *
+Callback is called for 4,5,6,7,8,9 and 10th minutes of every hour

+Lists and rages can be mixed
+Ex: 2,5,9-12 * * * *

+Ranges and repeats can be mixed together
+Ex: 2,5,9-24/3 * * * * => 2,5,9,12,15,18,21,24 * * * *

 ## Installation
     npm install gcron --save